On this page

 client_secret.
 Write down these two values, you will need them later on.

-Now go back to the Authentication section and find out two important pieces of information - authorization URL and access token URL.
-All services that use standard authorization OAuth2 protocol always indicate both URL addresses in the documentation.
+Now go back to the Authentication section and get two essential pieces of information - authorization URL and access token URL.
+All services that use standard authorization OAuth2 protocol always indicate both of these URL addresses in the documentation.

 Now we have all important information about authorization so we can go on to the section APIS which describes in detail all API calls.
 The API that suits our purpose is located at